 Floodplain Management Plans: A Floodplain Management Plan is a document that identifies the hazards and impacts of flooding in a given area.
 The plan identifies ways that a community can reduce the impacts of flooding and make effective use of water and related land resources within the flood plain.
 An FMP takes into consideration all structural and non-structural measures that could help achieve its objectives.

-Once completed, the FMP will serve as a blueprint that can be implemented by the City and County.
-It will include:
+The Upper Joachim Creek Floodplain Management Plan serves as a blueprint that can be implemented by the City and County.
+It includes:

 - Flood risk reduction strategies that are current, technically sound and considers all possible mitigation alternatives and the consequences of those alternatives.